 NoteWhen configuring a dependency tree for a cluster service that includes a floating IP address resource, you must configure the IP resource as the first entry and not as the child of another resource.

-- When you have completed adding resources to the service, and have completed adding children resources to resources, click.
-Clicking returns to the page displaying the added service (and other services).
+- When you have completed adding resources to the service, and have completed adding children resources to resources, click Submit.
+Clicking Submit returns to the Service Groups page displaying the added service (and other services).

 /sbin/ip addr showcommand on a cluster node (rather than the obsoleted